Please select a partnership to see additional information:

 13.13 Disguised compliance, coercive control and families who are hostile or resistant to change

-This guidance addresses issues that arise when working with families who are difficult to engage.
+This guidance addresses issues that arise when professionals are working with families who they have been unable to engage with.
 Resistance may be expressed in aggression, in open refusal to cooperate, or in missed appointments and other forms of avoidance, or it may be masked by superficial cooperation.
 The common feature in all cases is failure to change, and a refusal or inability to acknowledge or address the risk to the child’s welfare.

 Risks and practice implications

 The techniques by which parents/carers resist change tend to draw attention toward their needs and away from the child’s needs, and to draw the focus of work toward achieving their cooperation rather than ensuring that the child receives adequate care.
-The effect of this is to create a situation in which the child remains at risk of significant harm and there is no sustained improvement in his/her care.
+The consequential effect of this is to create a situation in which the child remains at risk of significant harm and there is no sustained improvement in his/her care.
 Ultimately the child/ren will fail to thrive in this environment.

 In such cases it is important that practitioners are professionally curious.
 Professional curiosity is a combination of looking, listening, asking direct questions, checking out and reflecting on information received.
 It means not taking a single source of information and accepting it at face value.
 It means testing out your professional assumptions about different types of families.
 It means triangulating information from different sources to gain a better understanding of family functioning which, in turn, helps to make predictions about what is likely to happen in the future.
 It means seeing past the obvious.